Identification

 The government in Wales has published its own age assessment guidance.[24]
 In Scotland, guidance is published by the Scottish government on behalf of a multi-agency collaboration.[25]

 Statistics are available for age assessments ordered by the Home Office, which do not include age assessments ordered by local authorities.
-In 2022 there were 2,999 of these and in 2023 to the end of September there were 1,614.[25]
-In 2022 the initial decisions (including some from the previous year) from local authorities (1,693) were that 1,042 were children and 651 adults.
-In 2023 there were 1,672 decisions that the applicant was a child and 887 that they were an adult.
+In 2023 there were 4,500 of these and in 2024 to the end of June there were 3,567.[28]
+Of the 2023 decisions, it was concluded that the applicant was a child in 2,721 cases, and to June 2024 it was concluded that 1,419 age disputed applicants were children.
 Some of these decisions will be subject to challenge and no information is given on the final resolution of these.

-The Nationality and Borders Act 2022 is to reform the system, in changes not yet fully implemented.
+The Nationality and Borders Act 2022 proposed changes to the system which have not been fully implemented.
 The definition of an age disputed applicant is now in legislation and includes anyone that a public body such as the Home Office or local authority cannot be sure of their age.
 This definition is in force; the remainder of the changes under the NABA have yet to be enacted but will allow scientific methods to be used in an age assessment, introduces a National Age Assessment Board, part of the Home Office, to conduct age assessments that will be binding on local authorities, and an appeal mechanism to replace the Judicial Review currently in the process.

 UASC leave